 263 Contrary to some claims, the need for these clarifications also is not undercut by prior determinations that advanced telecommunications capability is being deployed in a reasonable and timely fashion to all Americans.
 See, e.g., Letter from Nancy Werner, General Counsel, NATOA, to Marlene H. Dortch, Secretary, FCC, WT Docket No. 17-79, at 2 (filed June 21, 2018) (NATOA June 21, 2018 Ex Parte Letter) (citing Inquiry Concerning Deployment of Advanced Telecommunications Capability to All Americans in a Reasonable and Timely Fashion, GN Docket N. 17-199, 2018 Broadband Deployment Report, 33 FCC Rcd 1660, 1707-08, para.
-94 (2018) (2018 Broadband Deployment Report)).
-These commenters do not explain why the distinct standard for evaluating deployment of advanced telecommunications capability, see 2018 Broadband Deployment Report, 33 FCC Rcd at 1663-76, paras.
+94 (2018) (2018 Broadband Deployment of advanced telecommunications capability, see 2018 Broadband Deployment Report, 33 FCC Rcd at 1663-76, paras.
 9-39, should bear on the application of Section 253 or Section 332(c)(7).
-Further, as the Commission itself observed, "[a] finding that deployment of advanced telecommunications capability is reasonable and timely in no way suggests that we should let up in our efforts to foster greater deployment."
+Further, as the Commission itself observed, "[a] finding that deployment of advanced telecommunications capability in no way suggests that we should let up in our efforts to foster greater deployment."
 Id. at 1664, para.
 13.